Lockheed C-5 Galaxy: CX-4 and Heavy Logistics System

 One of the first C-5A models is given a final inspection before testing in the Arnold Engineering Development Complex 16-foot transonic wind tunnel at Arnold Air Force Base in the mid-1960s.

-In 1961, several aircraft companies began studying heavy jet transport designs that would replace the Douglas C-133 Cargomaster and complement Lockheed C-141 Starlifters.
+In 1961, several aircraft companies began studying heavy jet transport designs that would replace the Douglas C-133 Cargomaster and the complement Lockheed C-141 Starlifters.
 In addition to higher overall performance, the United States Army wanted a transport aircraft with a larger cargo bay than the C-141, whose interior was too small to carry a variety of their outsized equipment.
-This need led to the CX-4 requirement of July 1962, for which Lockheed, Boeing, Convair, and Douglas proposed six-engined designs.
-When the US Army judged the CX-4 specification inadequate for its requirements, by late 1963 the CX-4 specification gave way to the CX-HLC requirement specified an airlifter with four engines, an equipped gross weight of 550000 lb, a maximum payload of 180000 lb, and a speed of Mach 0.75 (500 mph).
+This led to the CX-4 requirement of July 1962, for which Lockheed, Boeing, Convair, and Douglas proposed six-engined designs.
+But when the US Army judged the CX-4 specification inadequate for its requirements in 1963, the proposed six-engined design was rejected because it was not viewed as a significant advance over the C-141.
+By late 1963, the next conceptual design was named CX-X for the specification that gave the way to the CX-HLC requirement specified and featured four engines.
+It was equipped with a gross weight of 550000 lb, a maximum payload of 180000 lb, and a speed of Mach 0.75 (500 mph).
 The cargo compartment was 17.2 ft wide by 13.5 ft high and 100 ft long with front and rear access doors.
 USAF studies showed that high-bypass turbofan engines were needed for thrust and fuel efficiency requirements.

 We started to build the C-5 and wanted to build the biggest thing we could … Quite frankly, the C-5 program was a great contribution to commercial aviation.
 We'll never get credit for it, but we incentivized that industry by developing [the TF39] engine.